 Hanami Bento “Japanese Flower Viewing Festival”Katachiware Japanese Style Tableware

-Colourful Hanami bento box, the ideal component for serving traditional bento meals while contemplating the beauty of cherry blossom trees in Japan.
+Colourful Hanami tiered lunch box, the ideal component for serving meals while contemplating the beauty of cherry blossom trees in Japan.

 Hanami (flower viewing) is centuries old, dating back to the Nara period (710 to 794), Hanami is the traditional Japanese custom of appreciating the beauty of cherry blossom trees.
 From only a few weeks during Spring, known as the golden week, cherry trees bloom all over Japan which are celebrated by having large outdoor parties with family and friends below the blossoming trees.

 Representing the end of winter and beginning a new spring life, ‘hanami’ is the Japanese custom that has been followed for generations.
 Admiring cherry blossom trees as they look is regarded as a festive occasion which is held in park, temple and shrine grounds.
 As spring arrives from about late March up to May’s early months, you see a gradual flowering of the huge cherry trees located in the southern region and then moving to the northern part of the country.
 Fragile pink flowers adorn the cherry trees, turning them into a huge riot of colour and giving a beautiful look to the country’s long avenues and wide parks.
 Hanami festivities involve family and friends coming together under the shade of the cherry blossoms for a traditional picnic and bento boxes play an indispensable part of serving food at the celebratory occasion.

 One of the important items in the picnic basket comprises the bento box.
 No Hanami party is said to be complete without them and they normally consist of contents that are prepared specially to represent the bounty of the spring season.
 Specially prepared by chefs and homemakers throughout Japan to enjoy the spring festival, the delightful bento boxes are brimming with seasonal foods.